RayanFarhat/RyVarr-Scalable-Cloud-Native-Backend/README.md

 - [ ] Analyzing user architecture as an input and sending it to the server.
 - [ ] Allowing access only by pro users by providing there token id.
 - [ ] Making the server handle calculations logic and sending the final drawing to the client.
-### RyPrimal
-imagine the game realtime multiplayer, but instead of realtime we do time based that the player can move or shoot with object or multiple objects every 5 secs so not turnbased and not expensive.
-- [ ] Make login with ryvarr account
-- [ ] join room from match making service in the backend.
-- [ ] visualizate game.